Frequently Asked Questions (FAQ)

 No!
 The program will be conducted entirely in English.

 Applicants should come from a discipline eligible for the program.
 Whether your previous study is relevant will be decided on a case-to-case basis and depends on your transcript and specific modules you have completed.
-For admission you have to submit copies of your official transcripts (either in German or English), a motivation letter of 5 pages max for Heidelberg University, 8500 characters for the University of Göttingen, and you need to meet the minimum score requirements on an approved English language exam.
+For admission you have to submit copies of your official transcripts (either in German or English), a motivation letter of of three to four sides, 12pt times new roman with 1.5 line spacing in English, and you need to meet the minimum score requirements on an approved English language exam.
 The English proficiency test can be submitted after the selection process is completed.
 Exceptions are your native language being English or your previous program being taught in English, in which case you do not need to provide the language test.
-For Matter to Life University of Göttingen you need to have a minimum amount of credits (ECTS) in mathematics, physics and natural sciences, which are 96 ECTS in Natural Sciences, including 19 ECTS of physics and mathematics.
+You need to have a minimum amount of credits (ECTS) in subjects relevant to Matter to Life, specifically 96 ECTS in Natural Sciences and Mathematics.
 This will also be decided on a case-to-case basis.

 We invite top undergraduate students with backgrounds in physics, chemistry, biology, materials science or engineering (or a related sub-field) to apply to our program.
-Your previous study (Bachelor of Science, Bachelor of Tech, Bachelor of Art, Staatsexamen etc.) needs to have had at least 6 terms.
+Your previous study (Bachelor of Science, Bachelor of Tech, Bachelor of Art, Staatsexamen etc.) needs to have lasted at least 3 academic years.

 Yes, you can apply with a current transcript and proof that you will complete your academic degree by the start of the program.
-You must provide the final transcript and graduation certificate by the time of the start of the program.
+You must provide the final transcript and graduation certificate by the time of enrolling in the program.

 There are no limitations for the time that has passed since your last degree.
 You should be able to explain why you have decided to apply for a university study again (especially after a longer gap) and why you seek to do a PhD in Matter to Life.